JaapRood/vry/README.md

 ### Warning!
 Experimental: cool, but in progress of being built and figured out

-Defining models using [Immutable.js][immutablejs], making it easier to define defaults, parsing, serialisation, merging, identifiying entities, etc. Models are stateless (aenemic), meaning the instances ([Immutable.Map](https://facebook.github.io/immutable-js/docs/#/Map)s) are passed to the Model's methods as the first argument and a new / updated version is returned.
+Defining models using [Immutable.js][immutablejs], making it easier to define defaults, parsing, serialisation, merging, identifiying entities, etc. Models are stateless (anaemic), meaning the instances ([Immutable.Map](https://facebook.github.io/immutable-js/docs/#/Map)s) are passed to the Model's methods as the first argument and a new / updated version is returned.
 This makes them a great fit to implement [Redux reducers][redux].

 This documentation is still incredibly sparse, but I'm tired of copying / pasting this between projects.
 Having a look at or running the tests is probably your best bet to get an idea of how it's supposed to work.
 While experimental the basic behaviours have been developed throughout a sequence of various projects, so **semver will be respected**.